A pipeline for searching and fitting instrumental glitches in LISA data: Testing the reversible jump with simulated data

 \subsection{Data analysis}

-We analyze a complete 30 days dataset in a single run.
-Using the shapelet model with $n_0=1$, we fit for glitches allowing up to 10 glitches in the data, also including the possibility of no glitches.
-The noise shape is considered fixed, while the two amplitude parameters of the OMS and TM noise, $N_{OMS}$ and $N_{TM}$, vary within the uniform prior range specified in Table~\ref{prior_on_glitch}.
-We also use uniform priors for the time of injection ($\tau_0$) and the decay time ($\beta_0$) of the shapelet, whereas for the amplitude ($A_0$) of the shapelet we consider a uniform prior in natural log amplitude.
+We analyse a complete 30-day dataset in a single run.
+Using the shapelet model with $n_0=1$, we fit for glitches, allowing up to 10 glitches in the data, also including the possibility of no glitches.
+The noise shape is considered fixed, while the two amplitude parameters of the OMS and TM noise, $N_{\rm OMS}$ and $N_{\rm TM}$, vary within the uniform prior range specified in Table~\ref{prior_on_glitch}.
+We also use uniform priors for the time of injection ($\tau_0$) and the decay time ($\beta_0$) of the shapelet, whereas for the amplitude ($A_0$) of the shapelet, we consider a uniform prior in log amplitude.
 In this way, we avoid sampling parameters with vastly different numerical scales—such as amplitudes on the order of $10^{-12}$ and injection times around $10^4 \sim 10^6$.
 This choice tends to give more weight to low-SNR glitches.
 The goal here is to ensure that the sampler spends enough time in this region of parameter space, where most glitches occur.
-Figure~\ref{cap: threshold} illustrates this relationship by showing the impulse, duration, and SNRs of the glitches in the LPF catalog.
+Figure~\ref{cap: threshold} illustrates this relationship by showing the impulse, duration, and SNRs of the glitches in the LPF catalogue. \\

 The analysis takes about 2 days using 70 walkers and 10 temperatures, running on a single A100 GPU.
-We expect that this timing can be improved in the future. \\ Figure~\ref{glitch_posterior} reports the posterior for the parameters of the shapelets used to fit the injected glitches.
+We expect that this timing can be improved in the future.
+Concerning convergence of the algorithm, it was assessed by monitoring the stability of the posterior distributions over successive blocks of 500 iterations.
+Specifically, we updated the covariance group move (see sec. \ref{glitch_in_model}) every 500 iterations and checked that the posteriors did not change significantly between consecutive blocks.
+In practice, convergence was often achieved earlier.
+We plan to investigate alternative stopping criteria in future work. \\ Figure~\ref{glitch_posterior} reports the posterior for the parameters of the shapelets used to fit the injected glitches.

 The parameters of the injected glitches (Table \ref{tab:glitches}) --- converted to shapelet parameters according to $\tau_0 =t_0$, $A_0 = \frac{\Delta v}{2 \beta_0}$ and $\beta_0 = \tau$ --- are indicated within the Figure.